tarampampam/microcheck/README.md

 > Most UDP servers respond only to valid protocol requests.
 This tool sends nearly empty UDP datagram,
 > which may not receive a response from many services.
 Use UDP checks only when you are certain the target
 > will respond appropriately.

+> [!NOTE]
+> You need to specify the target host and port explicitly via flags or environment variables.
+Don't try to pass
+> them as positional arguments like `portcheck --port 80 example.com`, as this tool does not accept them that way.
+> Use `--host` and `--port` options instead - `portcheck --port 80 --host example.com`.

 ```
 Options: